sam-soofy/sam-soofy/README.md

 # Hi there, I'm Sam Soofy (@sam-soofy) :wave:

-I am a **seasoned software** and **DevOps** engineer lover with **6 years** of combined academic and hands-on experience developing robust web applications and automation solutions.
+I am a **seasoned senior back-end software engineer** with **over 7 years** of combined academic and hands-on experience developing robust web applications and automation solutions.

 While my primary focus is backend development, I have also contributed to all stages of the web application lifecycle.

 I also recently started diving into Blockchain and Web3 technologies.
 I hold a Postgraduate Diploma degree in Software Engineering and have a proven track record in building scalable systems using Python, JavaScript and recently Go.

-My expertise includes common web frameworks, database ORMs & ODMs, along with networking, Linux administration, and automation via Python and Bash.
+My expertise includes common web frameworks, database ORMs & ODMs, along with networking,Linux administration, and automation via Python and Bash.
 Currently, I am exploring NestJS, TypeScript, Go language ecosystem and data manipulation skills to drive innovation in future projects. :rocket: :fire:

 <br><be>